 Children enjoy excellent experiences within an extremely well organised and varied environment ensuring that most of their needs are well met.
 The nursery school staff and management embrace every child who attends and children demonstrate high levels of confidence and a keenness to learn.
 They take part in a wide range of enjoyable and stimulating learning experiences and make excellent progress in all areas of learning.
-The whole staff team continually reflect on their practice, implement changes and ensure that continual improvements are made in every aspect of children's care and learning.
+The whole staff team continually reflect on their practice, implement changes and ensure that continual improvements are made in every aspect of children's care and learning, however permission has not been obtained for emergency medical treatment.